 Fig. 3(B) shows the full posterior probability maps for 20 typical patches in a video clip in (A).
 We then compute the local entropy as defined in Definition 2.
 This is quite time consuming but it is an accurate account of the intrackability.
 The computation can be accelerated by sub-sampling the velocity vectors or computing SSD in a gradient descent manner.
-The probability maps in Fig. 3(B) have a large shape variation.
+The probability maps in Fig. 3(B) are quite wild in shapes.
 There are 4 typical cases

-- 1. Spot shape, for example, 0, 1, and 3; these patches are often corner points and have lowest intrackability; - 2.
-Ridge shape, for example, 2, 14, 16, 17; these patches are edges or ridges and have mid-level intrackability; - 3.
-Multi-modal, for example, 4, 5, 6; these patches are feature points with similar nearby distractors or imperfect edges, and also have mid-level intrackability; - 4.
-Uniform, for example, 7, 15, 19; these patches are often flat regions and have highest intrackability.
+- 1. Spot shape, for example, 0, 1, and 3, these patches are often corner points and have lowest intrackability; - 2.
+Club shape, for example, 2, 14, 16, 17, these patches are edges or ridges and have mid-level intrackability; - 3.
+Multi-modal, for example, 4, 5, 6, these patches are feature points with similar distractors around or imperfect edges, and also have mid-level intrackability; - 4.
+Uniform, for example, 7, 15, 19, these pathes are often flat regions and have highest intrackability.

-In summary, one can see that many of the probability maps cannot be approximated by a simple distribution such as 2D Gaussian.
+In summary, one can see that many of the probability maps cannot be approximated by simple distribution such as 2D Gaussian.